Winter storm death toll rises to 34 in Buffalo, New York, area as crews clear snow-covered roads and go door-to-door with food

 Conditions are improving and the lake-effect snowfall has finally stopped, he noted.
 Warm temperatures are forecast for at least the next week, with Buffalo due for highs in the upper 30s on Wednesday and the 40s through the weekend.

 Officials also have responded to a few reports of looting.
-Eight people had been arrested in Buffalo through Tuesday evening in connection with suspected winter storm looting, according to a tweet from the Buffalo Police Department.
+Nine people had been arrested in Buffalo as of Wednesday in connection with suspected winter storm looting, according to a tweet from the Buffalo Police Department.

 "It is horrible that while residents of our community have died in this storm that people are out looting," the mayor said, but noted, "This is a minority of individuals."